 And even with interest rates starting to increase slightly, we’re still seeing massive competition for homes that are priced properly.

-If you’re thinking about buying right now, things are not going to be easy.
+If you’re thinking to buy a house on long island right now, things are not going to be easy.
 This is not HGTV where you look at three or four or five houses and you get to pick the perfect one and move right into it.

 You’re probably going to have to make very quick decisions.
 You may have to make multiple offers on multiple homes and you may even need to be prepared to lose a few of those homes, especially if you do not have the best team of people working with you before you actually start looking at these houses.